 Our Animal Care & Control experts assist with the following services:

-We review and evaluate the agency’s: animal control ordinance, mission statement, goals, objectives, policies, procedures, and organizational structure.
+We review and evaluate the agency’s animal control ordinance, mission statement, goals, objectives, policies, procedures, and organizational structure.
 We analyze management systems, organizational relationships, and the allocation and management of personnel.
-We review and evaluate records, training, communications, information systems, facilities, equipment, fiscal management, public relations, and employee morale, to determine if these components are in alignment with the agencies mission, goals, and policies.
+We review and evaluate records, training, communications, information systems, facilities, equipment, fiscal management, public relations, and employee morale to determine if these components are in alignment with the agency’s mission, goals, and policies.

-We examine the cleaning and disinfection protocols of animal shelters, and contrast the current methods with industry best practices.
-We evaluate alternative methods of providing an effective shelter health program in order to provide animal health evaluations, care and treatment of sick and injured animals, and professional guidance relative to sanitation and disease control issues.
-As part of this evaluation we examine the veterinary resources available in the community and the best and most cost effective way of providing health services for the shelter.
+We examine the cleaning and disinfection protocols of animal shelters and contrast the current methods with industry best practices.
+We evaluate alternative methods of providing an effective shelter health program to provide animal health evaluations, care and treatment of sick and injured animals, and professional guidance relative to sanitation and disease control issues.
+As part of this evaluation, we examine the veterinary resources available in the community and the best and most cost-effective way of providing health services for the shelter.

-We help cities evaluate and compare service delivery models such as: contracting with a humane society, providing an independent animal services and shelter program, contracting with a county for field and/or shelter service, or forming a joint powers authority (JPA).
+We help cities evaluate and compare service delivery models such as contracting with a humane society, providing an independent animal services and shelter program, contracting with a county for field and/or shelter service, or forming a Joint Powers Authority.

 To ensure the maximum possible input in our reviews, Citygate emphasizes the participation of community stakeholders, citizens/customers, and employees in our study design.

-We can conduct confidential internet-based customer/citizen surveys that address issues such as customer service, spay/neuter, adoption, humane education, and other methods to reduce the communities euthanasia rate, animal control response times, and program effectiveness, volunteering, fees, hours of operation, etc.
+We can conduct confidential internet-based customer/citizen surveys that address issues such as customer service, spay/neuter programs, adoption, humane education, and other procedures to reduce the community’s euthanasia rate, animal control response times, and program effectiveness, as well as volunteering, fees, hours of operation, etc.

-We evaluate the methods and means by which calls are given to field officers, and the policies and procedures that govern these activities.
-We review dispatch protocols and the effectiveness of training and cross training for individuals tasked with providing dispatch services.
-We examine the extent to which officer safety has been considered relative to requirements for officers to provide updated location information, for dispatch personnel to be aware of officer location, and the presence of radio logs to document officer activities.
+We evaluate the methods and means by which calls are given to field officers and the policies and procedures that govern these activities.
+We review dispatch protocols and the effectiveness of training and cross-training for individuals tasked with providing dispatch services.
+We examine the extent to which officer safety has been considered relative to requirements for officers to provide updated location information, dispatch personnel to be aware of officer location, and the presence of radio logs to document officer activities.

-We analyze the information technology resources of the agency including the effective use of software and hardware that enables tracking of service calls, animal inventory, work schedules, call frequency by area, complainant and defendant records, rabies control information, and animal licensing.
-We determine if staff is fully using the capabilities of the IT system and make recommendations relative to needed initial and recurrent training and/or software upgrades.
+We analyze the information technology resources of the agency, including the effective use of software and hardware that enables tracking of service calls, animal inventory, work schedules, call frequency by area, complainant and defendant records, rabies control information, and animal licensing.
+We determine if staff is fully using the capabilities of the information technology system and make recommendations relative to needed initial and recurrent training and/or software upgrades.

 We can develop policies and procedures manuals based on the unique requirements and expectations of your agency.
 We can update animal control ordinances to meet current and projected community needs and expectations.

-We will review an agencies initial and recurrent training, and contrast these with industry best practices.
-This review will include, but will not be limited to: animal handling, vehicle operations, firearms, safe lifting, shelter protocols, disease prevention, information technology, customer service, telephone procedures, records retention, dispatch policies and procedures, and incident reporting.
-We will review the agencies training manuals and audio/visual resources and suggest improvements where necessary.
+We will review an agency’s initial and recurrent training and contrast these with industry best practices.
+This review will include, but will not be limited to, animal handling, vehicle operations, firearms, safe lifting, shelter protocols, disease prevention, information technology, customer service, telephone procedures, records retention, dispatch policies and procedures, and incident reporting.
+We will review the agency’s training manuals and audio/visual resources and suggest improvements where necessary.

 An animal shelter needs to provide a healthy and appropriate environment for animals and staff that facilitates the goals of the organization.
 We calculate/estimate the community’s current and projected animal population and then evaluate current and future shelter requirements.
-Our facilities reviews include an evaluation of: all office, IT/telephone, animal holding, veterinary treatment and spay/neuter areas, “get acquainted” and “exercise areas,” staff lounge food and equipment storage, and officer work space, and training facilities.
+Our facilities reviews include an evaluation of all office space, information technology / telephone systems, animal holding facilities, veterinary treatment and spay/neuter areas, get acquainted and exercise areas, staff lounge space, food and equipment storage, officer work space, and training facilities.

-We evaluate the current effectiveness of the agencies public relations and communication efforts.
+We evaluate the current effectiveness of the agency’s public relations and communication efforts.
 We review agency publications for breadth and comprehension, including the ability of the agency to effectively communicate with the various ethnic groups in the community.
-We review the efforts of the agency relative to establishing school and civic group contacts, and programs that communicate the agency’s mission, goals and policies with an emphasis on safety around animals, rabies prevention, humane treatment of animals, and the reduction of companion animal euthanasia.
+We review the efforts of the agency relative to establishing school and civic group contacts and programs that communicate the agency’s mission, goals, and policies, with an emphasis on safety around animals, rabies prevention, humane treatment of animals, and the reduction of companion animal euthanasia.